Maritime object classification with SAR imagery using quantum kernel methods: Results and Discussion

-The accuracies obtained in this work are also competitive with those reported in the related works discussed in Section~\ref{sec:Related Work}, with only a few exceptions being the test accuracies obtained in~\cite{Wang2018Ship,Ji2013Ship,Miller2023Quantum}.
+The accuracies obtained in this work are competitive with those reported in the related works discussed in Section~\ref{sec:Related Work}, with only a few exceptions being the test accuracies obtained in~\cite{Wang2018Ship,Ji2013Ship,Miller2023Quantum}.
 However each of these works focused on different datasets, and the first two did not incorporate any quantum aspects in their models, which makes a direct comparison hard to justify.
-It is also worth noting that, as was the case for the datasets used in~\cite{Ji2013Ship,Lang2016Ship}, the reasonably high performance of each kernel (e.g. even the linear kernel achieved 0.7400 and 0.7920 test accuracies) may suggest that our datasets have limited complexity, which makes comparisons with other works difficult.

-In contrast, as discussed in Section~\ref{sec:Related Work}, a few related works which dealt with the SARFish dataset include~\cite{Williams2023Contrastive} in which the authors reported obtaining $F_1$ scores of 0.871, 0.871 and 0.866 by utilising $32\times32$ GRD, $23\times140$ SLC and the magnitude of $23\times140$ SLC chips.
+In contrast, one of the related works which dealt with the SARFish dataset is~\cite{Williams2023Contrastive}, in which the authors reported obtaining $F_1$ scores of 0.871, 0.871 and 0.866 by utilising $32\times32$ GRD, $23\times140$ SLC and the magnitude of $140\times23$ SLC chips.
 Our work differs from this reference since the authors tackled the classification task as a 3-class problem, but our best $F_1$ scores of 0.8924 and 0.9055 for the two tasks are higher.

-Another relevant work for comparison is~\cite{Paolo2022xView3}, which describes the xView3 challenge which tackled a subset of the SARFish dataset.
-The winner of the xView3 challenge, BloodAxe, reported $F_1$-scores on the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks of 0.9392 and 0.8425, respectively.
-Once again, comparing with the best $F_1$-scores obtained in this work of 0.8924 and 0.9055, we see that we achieved a greater $F_1$-score for the latter task using the Ry1DSt kernel.
+Another relevant work for comparison is~\cite{Paolo2022xView3}, which describes the xView3 challenge involving a subset of the SARFish dataset.
+The winner of the xView3 challenge, BloodAxe, reported $F_1$-scores on the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks of 0.9392 and 0.8425 (respectively).
+Once again, comparing with the $F_1$-scores obtained in this work, we see that we achieved a greater $F_1$-score for the latter task using the Laplacian, RBF, Ry1DSt, and RyRz1DAlt kernels, but worse $F_1$-scores for the former task.
 However it should be noted that BloodAxe's machine learning workflow not only dealt with the classification aspect, but also maritime object detection and vessel length regression.